orangemi/grpc-io/README.md

 TODO

 ## About generated code
-So far, this project does not use generated code for users and allow user to implement their interface to have some `friendly IDE intellegence`.
-But it is limited to have more `intellegence` in some case.
+So far, this project does not use generated code for users and allow user to implement their interface to have some `friendly IDE intelligence`.
+But it is limited to have more `intelligence` in some case.
 For example, server side need to use `buildService()` promise to decide which request type the rpc method should be.

 ## API
 TODO